Connect to SQL database source data

 Install Great Expectations in Cloud Composer

-in Cloud Composer, see Installing Python dependencies in Google Cloud.
-If you are connecting to data in BigQuery, make sure sqlalchemy-bigquery
+You can use the Composer web Console (recommended), gcloud, or a REST query to install Python dependencies in Cloud Composer.
+To install great-expectations in Cloud Composer, see Installing Python dependencies in Google Cloud.
+If you are connecting to data in BigQuery, make sure sqlalchemy-bigquery is also installed in your Cloud Composer environment.

 If you run into trouble when you install GX in Cloud Composer, see Troubleshooting PyPI package installation.